taikoxyz/taiko-mono/packages/protocol/docs/iprover.md

 # Implementing arbitrary token payments with IProver interface

-In this guide, we will outline the steps to implement a solution that enables prover pools to accept arbitrary ERC-20 tokens as payments for providing with proofs.
+In this guide, we will outline the steps to implement a solution that enables prover pools to accept arbitrary ERC-20 tokens as payments for providing proofs.
 This solution allows proposers to interact with pools (implementing `IProver`), agree on a price for proving a block, and make payments using ERC-20 tokens.

 NOTE: This works also with NFTs (ERC-721/ERC-1155) as well (applying the proper `approval`/`approvalForAll`), just because it might be less likely those will be used as payment methods, we highlighted the ERC-20.